5 Costly ISO 9001 Mistakes – and How to Avoid Them

 If documents aren't necessary to support the operation of the business or improve the way things are done, then reassess their usefulness and either revise or discard them.

-How to Streamline Your Documentation
+How to Streamline Your ISO 9001 Documentation

 If you can honestly say you don't need any procedures, work instructions, forms or checklists to support your QMS, then perhaps you don't need to document anything.
 But it's worth noting that while you don't need procedures and work instructions, you still need to keep records to show that you meet the requirements of your QMS.
 The key to not creating too many documents is to evaluate the need for each one by asking questions like: